 And you’ll retire with money in your account

-Okay, trust me: I normally wouldn’t recommend anyone to seek financial advice from a comedy trio whose battle cry is ‘YOLO’ — but this time I have no choice.
+Okay, trust me: I usually wouldn’t advise anyone to seek financial advice from a comedy trio whose battle cry is “YOLO,” but I don’t have a choice this time.

 It’s like The Lonely Island got a sudden influx of financial awakening, decided to write a song that doubles as a financial literacy crash course, and got Adam Levine and Kendrick Lamar to sing it to make sure we’d all listen.